azerion/bluestack-sdk-android/MadvertiseLocation.md

 }
 ```

-### Dependencies
+### 2.Dependencies
-add the dependency to the library in the application gradle file
+Include JCenter/Maven repository and add the following lines to your app's build.gradle, and make sure the latest SDK is used:

 ```groovy
 dependencies {